Skip to content

 Understanding Fees: Where the Hidden Costs Hide

 Origination fees are deducted from your loan amount when you borrow.
 If you borrow $20,000 with a 1% origination fee, you receive $19,800 but repay the full $20,000 plus interest.
-Many private lenders charge 0%–5% in origination fees, though some lenders like SoFi and Earnest have eliminated them entirely.
+Many private lenders charge 0% to 5% in origination fees, though some lenders like SoFi and Earnest have eliminated them entirely.

 Prepayment penalties are fees charged if you pay off your loan early.
 Good news: federal law bans prepayment penalties on private student loans.
 You can always pay extra or pay the loan off completely without penalty.

 Late fees vary by lender.
 Some, like SoFi, charge zero late fees.
-Others charge $25–$35 per missed payment.
-These aren't huge, but they're worth checking before you sign.
+Others charge $25 to $35 per missed payment.
+These are not huge, but they are worth checking before you sign.

 Your Repayment Options: Which Makes Sense for You?

 Private lenders typically offer four repayment plans.
-Each affects how much total interest you'll pay.
+Each affects how much total interest you will pay.

 Immediate Repayment

 You start making full principal and interest payments right away, even while in school.
-This minimizes interest—you're not letting debt grow while you study.
-It's the most expensive on your monthly budget right now but cheapest overall.
+This minimizes interest.
+You are not letting debt grow while you study.
+It is the most expensive on your monthly budget right now but cheapest overall.

 Interest-Only Repayment

 While in school, you pay only the interest that accrues each month.
-Principal payments don't start until after graduation or when you drop below half-time enrollment.
+Principal payments do not start until after graduation or when you drop below half-time enrollment.
 This prevents your loan balance from ballooning during school.
-It's a middle ground: lower monthly payments now, but interest capitalizes later.
+It is a middle ground: lower monthly payments now, but you pay more over the life of the loan.

 Deferred Repayment

-No payments (principal or interest) while in school.
-You don't owe anything until six months after graduation.
+No payments, principal or interest, while in school.
+You do not owe anything until six months after graduation.
 But interest continues to accrue and gets added to your loan balance, so your loan grows substantially.
 This option is cheapest monthly in school but costs the most overall.

 Graduated/Fixed Repayment

-A standard payment schedule lasting 10–25 years.
-Monthly payments don't change.
+A standard payment schedule lasting 10 to 25 years.
+Monthly payments do not change.
 Most borrowers choose this path after school ends.

 Hardship and Forbearance: What Happens If Life Gets Tough